jrthompson54/DGE.Tools2/readme.md

 Charles Tilford has created a BMS repository, BRAN.
 Packages from BRAN can now be installed simply with install.packages (after a little setup).

-One time setup for BRAN :
+Setup for BRAN :

 ```
-   # Sourcing this file modifies your .Rprofile file to add BRAN to your list of repositories
+   # Sourcing this file enables install.packages to work with BRAN
    source('http://bran.pri.bms.com/resources/configureRepo.R')
 ```

 Install or update DGEobj:

 ```
-    install.packages("DGE.Tool2", repos="http://BRAN.pri.bms.com")
+    install.packages("DGE.Tool2")
 ```